10. Execution threads

 if the thread already has the token.

-With this information, we can rewrite the reader/writer application by establishing an order for readers and writers to access their respective slots.
+Armed with this information, we can rewrite the readers/writers application, setting an order for readers and writers to access their respective counters.
 The code is as follows:

 using System;